richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

 This series intends to describe the tools and archictecture of a deployment pipeline that builds only once and applies configuration at deploy-time, which is useful for both white labelled applications and those with numerous target API environments or unique client "keys".

 What this series won't be covering is recommendations on how to write application code, unit tests, or on dependency management using Cocoapods/Carthage.
-There's plenty of information around about those topics, written by people far more qualified to write about them then I.
+There's plenty of information around about those topics, written by people far more qualified to write about them than I.

 ## Concept and Tools Primer